syncfusion-content/javascript-docs/js/Currency/Getting-Started.md

-Run the above code example and you can see that it restricts entering a value exceeding the **minValue** and **maxValue** range mentioned in the CurrencyTextBox.
+Run the above code example and you can see that it restricts entering a value exceeding the **minValue** and **maxValue** ranges mentioned in the CurrencyTextBox.

 ## Set Calculation process with Textboxes Widgets